grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 ## Aside: Specifying (parent) terms as fixed effects

 On the subject of speed, recall that the `lm(y ~ f1 / x2)` syntax is equivalent to the more verbose `lm(y ~ f1 + f1:x2)`.
-The more verbose syntax provides a clue for greatly reducing computation time for large models &mdash; namely, specifying the parent factor terms as fixed effects (using a specialised libraries like [**lfe**](https://cran.r-project.org/web/packages/lfe/index.html) or [**fixest**](https://github.com/lrberge/fixest/wiki)).
-Going back to our introductory twoway interaction example, you need simple write the model as follows.
+This verbose syntax provides a clue for greatly reducing computation time for large models; particularly those with factor variables that contain many levels.
+We simply need specify the parent factor terms as _fixed effects_ (using a specialised libraries like [**lfe**](https://cran.r-project.org/web/packages/lfe/index.html) or [**fixest**](https://github.com/lrberge/fixest/wiki)).
+Going back to our introductory twoway interaction example, you would thus write the model as follows.

 ```r
 library(fixest)